cubefs/cubefs/ADOPTERS.md

 - **[OPPO](https://www.oppo.com/en):** OPPO uses ChubaoFS as the backend storage for its AI platform which provides model training services for diverse and innovative algorithms.
 The AI platform is built upon Kubernetes, and ChubaoFS is a great choice to decouple computing resource and storage resource as well as a reliable shared storage solution providing high availability, scalability and high performance.

+- **[Beike](https://ke.com):** Beike is the leading integrated online and offline platform for housing transactions and services.
+They use ChubaoFS to store more than 30 petabytes of offline data in their production environment.

 - **[Reconova](http://www.reconova.com):** Reconova uses ChubaoFS to store massive small files in the production environment.
 It currently uses one ChubaoFS volume to store more than 80 million small files and each file around 40 kilobytes in size.

 ## Adopters